itlackey/giv_py/app-spec.md

 - Automatically detects project version from metadata files
 - Updates existing changelog sections or creates new entries
 - Follows conventional changelog structure (Added, Changed, Fixed, etc.)
-- Default output mode is `update` to replace version sections
+- Default output mode is `auto` to replace version sections or prepend a new section them if they do not
+- Supports [Unreleased] section for changes not associated with a release

 **Default Output File**: `CHANGELOG.md`